shabados/database/docs/getting-started/introduction.md

 A hosted API is provided by [GurbaniNow](https://github.com/gurbaninow/api), who also run the [GurbaniNow Search](https://GurbaniNow.com).

 ### Transparency
 Our project is for the Sangat, by the Sangat.
-Thus, we believe in accountabiility, attribution, and transparency, allowing the Sangat to determine for themselves the validity and integrity of this Gurbani database.
+Thus, we believe in accountability, attribution, and transparency, allowing the Sangat to determine for themselves the validity and integrity of this Gurbani database.

 All work carried out is open-source, and can be seen on [GitHub](https://github.com/shabados/database).
 The history of changes made to the database can be seen, and with this information easily-accessibly and public, the GitHub repository serves as the transparent source of truth.
 Anyone can verify the validity and integrity of their copy of the database themselves, saying no more to Gurbani databases that are distributed with no attribution or history.